 Xbox One S and Xbox Series X|S games

 The main reason for owning a home console is to play games.
-Xbox has a total of 23 first party studios, the most recent addition was Bethesda Softworks.
+Xbox has over 20 first party studios.

 Xbox backwards compatibility